linode/docs/docs/applications/game-servers/dont-starve-together-on-ubuntu.md

 Don’t Starve Together is a multiplayer game written and published by Klei Entertainment, and is a multiplayer add on to their single-player game Don’t Starve.
 This guide will explain how to prepare your Linode, install SteamCMD, and install, then configure, Don’t Starve Together.

 ## Prerequisites

 Have the following items before you begin:

 - A [Steam](http://store.steampowered.com) account.
 - A copy of [Don’t Starve Together](http://store.steampowered.com/app/322330/) that you have purchased on Steam.
-- A Up-to-date Linode running Ubuntu 14.04.
+- An up-to-date Linode running Ubuntu 14.04.
 We suggest you follow our [Getting Started](/docs/getting-started) guide for help configuring your Linode.

 {: .note }
 >This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
 If you’re not familiar with the sudo command, reference the [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.